eduardobvale/musescore-note-extractor/README.md

 Sol# Lá#
 ```

+Obs: Notes are automatically transposed for your instrument

 # Options

 - pt_br (boolean) Use this if you want notes written in pt_br locale
-- transpose (Bb/Eb) Use this if you need this for an specific transposed instrument
 - part_index (number) If your musescore file contains multiple instruments, use this to get the right part